foggynight/game-of-life/README.md

 # game-of-life

-Written using the olcPixelGameEngine by Javidx9.
+Various implementations of Conway's Game of Life.

 ## License

 Copyright (C) 2020 Robert Coffey

-This program is licensed under both the GPLv2 license, as well as the OLC-3 license.

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License version 2 as published by the Free Software Foundation.
+These programs are licensed under the GNU General Public License version 2 as published by the Free Software Foundation.

 You should have received a copy of the GNU General Public License version 2 along with this program.
 If not, see <https://www.gnu.org/licenses/gpl-2.0>.

+In addition to this, programs using external libraries may be subject to additional licensing requirements.

+Additional information will be included in the directory of each program.
+See the `LICENSES/` directory for copies of referenced licenses.